 Once projects are working, perhaps work with Solar, but can it effectively index the data?
 First, try it on the static sites; the search page points at Solr rather than eXist.
 This might well work; experimentation is needed.
 Lisa noted that the goal should be something that scales over time and is automatable.
 Our plans, developed with Ben at the Library, involve creating and testing (on our own Solr instance) Solr configuration files and settings for each of the projects; when the projects are ready for archiving, these Solr configs can be passed on to Ben, who can implement them on the Library’s system.
 We expect to run the eXist web applications with their built-in custom search functions as the main “live” front end, but work on making the Solr search of the same data as good as the eXist search; if that can be achieved, the projects can be converted to static archives served by a regular web server, and we can move away from eXist.

 Joey asked what type of metadata would be used for objects.
-Martin noted that it should be placed in the header of HTML pages; the best current model is the Colonial Dspatches, along with some of what already exists in MoEML (keywords, etc.).
+Martin noted that it should be placed in the header of HTML pages; the best current model is the Colonial Despatches, along with some of what already exists in MoEML (keywords, etc.).
 Joey suggested embedding Dublin Core metadata in the TEI headers, in the <xenoData> element, but Martin see little value in this approach.

 Lisa: Dublin Core mapped.
 Should Joey do Dublin Core for Graves?
 He will talk to Dean Seeman, head of cataloguing, who is currently working on DC data models for the Library’s developing systems.
 Lisa noted the need to align data models.
 Martin added that HTML is what the world will see.